Last Updated on

 Build a bridge using a fallen tree(s) – An axe can be used to chop down a tree that can be used to bridge the river.

 If you’re serious about a possible life in the backcountry, a light weight axe is an essential survival tool (Amazon, Cabelas, Bass Pro Shops, and REI carry several, though Amazon may have the best price).
-Consider a light weight axe — Estwing is a reputable brand manufactured in USA — primarily for light cabin building; cabins help keep wildlife out — dug out shelters, tipis, and canvas tents on the other hand offer little protection against wildlife.
+Consider a light weight axe — Estwing is a reputable brand manufactured in USA — primarily for light cabin building; cabins help keep wildlife out — dug out shelters, tipis, and even the best survival tents ultimately on the other hand offer little protection against wildlife.

 3. Heart Attack